Frequently Asked Questions

 This can take a few weeks.
 Once a school offers an employment invitation, we’ll send you the school profile (which will include details about your accommodation)

 Step 5: Get your flight and apply for the visa

 You’ll need a Non-Immigrant (Type B) Visa.
 After your school placement is confirmed, we’ll send you a visa letter along with visa application instructions.
 Your FBI or State Criminal Background check cannot be more than three months old at time of visa application, which occurs four to six weeks prior to program start-date.

 What kind of criminal background check do I need?

 For visa purposes you must obtain an FBI or State Criminal Background Check on official letterhead with a stamp or seal and signature.
 The check must clearly indicate that you have “no record” and cannot be more than three months old at time of visa application, which occurs four to six weeks prior to the program start-date.

 No, but it’s a good idea to work on your language skills before departure.
-Listening to language CDs, Thai radio, watching films and talking to native speakers are all excellent ways to do this.
-You’ll learn some basic conversational Thai during orientaton.
+Listening to language podcasts, Thai radio, watching films and talking to native speakers are all excellent ways to do this.
+You’ll learn some basic conversational Thai during orientation.

 Are my flights and visa covered by the program fee?